livingshade/grpc-cpp-echo-server/README.md

 # nf_sender will change the server side interceptor
 # changing the reply from "hello! world" to "good byee hello! world"
 ```

+Note that in this sample, we only change server side interceptor from nothing to `naive_server_interceptor.cpp`.
+If you want to change the `.so`, remember to change the file size in `include/config.h`.

 ## TODO